 The tiered approach is proven to have the greatest impact on closing the disadvantage attainment gap and at the same time will benefit the non-disadvantaged students in our College.
+It will also assist in increasing the proportion of disadvantaged students who apply for and successfully pass the Entrance Examination.
 The strategy will be aligned with existing practices to ensure a sustained impact.
 Impact will be evident from a range of both qualitative and quantitative sources, we will act early to intervene at the point need is identified.
 All staff will take responsibility for disadvantaged students' outcomes and raise expectations of what they can achieve, this will form part of the performance management for staff which will be reviewed termly.
 There will be a culture of resilience, determination and success amongst disadvantaged students.